No Annual Fee, cash back on every purchase, and helps you build your credit with responsible use.

 Reporting Your Usage

-Almost all secured credit card issuers report your usage and payment history to the major credit reporting bureaus just as they would a typical unsecured card.
-This is important to verify before you choose a card.
-By using the secured credit card and making the monthly payments, you can begin to build or rebuild your credit.
+Additionally, most secured credit card issuers report your usage and payment history to the major credit reporting bureaus, just as they would a typical unsecured card.
+However, this is important to verify before you choose a card, as you’ll need your payment history to be reported to the bureaus to establish and build credit.

 Read the Terms and Conditions

-Just as with a standard credit card, secured credit card issuers have different terms and conditions for use.
+Just as with an unsecured credit card, secured credit card issuers have different terms and conditions for use.
 Look at the offers carefully and compare the fees they charge.
-Many secured credit cards will charge an annual fee of between $39 and $99 or more, regardless of whether you actually use the card.
+While options without annual fees are out there, many secured credit cards will charge an annual fee of between $25 and $99, regardless of whether you actually use the card.

 Look for other fees as well, including things like monthly account maintenance fees, credit limit increase fees, and late payment fees.
-These charges can really add up and quickly eat away at your security deposit.
+These charges can really add up if you’re not aware of them.

 Photo source: mint.com